CButterfield27/BO1GobblegumsMod/README.md

 * **Delayed show**: fade in BR after ~1.5s if needed
 * Anchors respect safe area
 * Accessibility: text is primary, colors secondary
+* Uses-based user gums (e.g., Extra Credit) show the TC uses line and decrement the BR uses bar on each activation until all uses are consumed.

 ---